Chenshuo-Public-Code/UEFN-Custom-Timer/README.md

 using { /Verse.org/Colors/NamedColors }
 using { /UnrealEngine.com/Temporary/SpatialMath }

-#Cast string to Message
-StringToMessage<localizes>(value:string) : message = "{value}"

-# Function called on every secound, with param of actual secounds
+#Function called on every secound, with param of actual secounds
 sec_fun := type{_(:int):void}

 #Function called on countdown finish